 Pittsburgh Criminal Law Blog

 People who want to study criminal law in the UK, can start the process by studying for an LLB degree.
 The LLB stands for Bachelor of Law and getting this qualification makes you a lawyer.
 In the justice system of the United Kingdom, being a lawyer is not the same thing as being a Barrister-at-Law.
 A lawyer is the individual who has bagged the LLB degree but has not been called to the Bar.
-To become a Barrister-at-law, the right step is to attend law school for a year or two.
+To become a Barrister-at-law, the right step is to attend law school for a year or two after this stage you may choose to become a criminal law prosecutor.
 After this period of training, the lawyer gets the Barrister-at-Law (BL) qualification and is called to the Bar.
 This means that apart from just being a lawyer, the person in question is also a barrister and an advocate.
 It is vital for lawyers to have the right qualifications so that they can serve in ppi claims companies effectively.

 Specializing in criminal law in the UK

 A lawyer in the UK who has both the LLB and the BL qualifications cannot be considered a specialist in criminal law.
 People who want to become specialists in this branch of law should study criminal law at post-graduate level.
 This programme takes 12-18 months and it involves research and taught courses.
 In some universities, this course is called the Master's in Criminal Law and criminology.
 In other institutions, it is called the Master's in Criminal Law and Jurisprudence.
 The important thing is that at the end of the programme, the lawyer comes out with a Master's degree in criminal law.
 At this point, the lawyer in question can be considered an expert in criminal law.